blowb/blowb-doc/appendices/why-our-server.rst

 Solve the Issue by Using Our Own Server
 ---------------------------------------

+.. index:: Firefox Sync, ownCloud, Prosody, XMPP
+   single: GNU; Social

 This issue **can be solved**.
 There are many network related `free software`_ projects which cover almost all commonly used network services, either on the Internet or an intranet:

   - GNU Social for decentralized and federated social networking,
-  - Mozilla Sync for synchronizing your web browsers,
+  - Firefox Sync for synchronizing your web browsers,
   - ownCloud for file, contact and calendar synchronization,
   - Prosody and other free XMPP software for instant messaging,
   - ... (a longer list is `available on Wikipedia